 The Resident Assessment Instrument

 ADL assessments; bathing, grooming, hygiene, toileting, dressing

-Screens and recommendations by physical therapist, occupational therapist and speech therapist, ambulation and transfer
+Screens and recommendations by physical therapist, occupational therapist and

+speech therapist,

 Range of motion (ROM)

-Bed mobility,
+Bed mobility, ambulation and transfer

-Self-feeding ability
+Self feeding ability

 Bladder and/ or bowel status

-Communication.
+Communication

+Documentation within the care plan must include the functional deficit with measurable goals, and the restorative training program.
+The nurse who is in charge of the nursing restorative program needs to record progress notes that addresses the resident's progress toward goals.
+Many facilities ensure that documentation of the resident's progress is completed at least quarterly.